Try out the game for free, just click the banner!

 Setting up the board

-A fully modular board of tiles, held together with a jigsaw frame, allows you to create any layout you want and means that every game plays differently.
-With two of you placing the tiles, you’ll be ready and playing in a minute or two (unless you’re busy making pretty patterns!)
+With two of you placing the tiles, you’ll be ready and playing in a couple of minutes (unless you’re busy making pretty patterns!)

-It’s not just for looks either, patterned boards can create very interesting games!
+It’s not just for looks either, patterned boards create very interesting games!

 Swarm Colour Chess